-Teeth whitening can eliminate years of stains that are created by different foods and drinks.
+Teeth whitening can eliminate years of stains from different foods and drinks.
 Teeth can become discolored after years of tobacco use, coffee or tea drinking, or just through natural aging processes.
-Having your teeth whitened can make you look younger and feel more confident every time you smile.
+However, teeth whitening services can make you look younger and feel more confident every time you smile.

-Teeth Whitening Treatment in Columbia, SC
+Teeth Whitening Options in Columbia, SC

 Over-the-counter tooth whiteners advertise that they can create whiter teeth quickly and easily.
-The truth is that whitening strips, toothpaste, and gels whiten your teeth very slowly and cannot provide the same quality of brightness that you would experience from having your teeth whitened by a professional dentist.
+The truth is that whitening strips, whitening toothpaste, and gels whiten your teeth very slowly.
+They can’t give you that same level of brightness you’d get from having a dentist whiten your teeth either.
 Some over-the-counter products actually contain chemicals that can cause damage to your teeth and gums.

 Not everyone wants to have their teeth whitened in a single day.
 It can be startling to suddenly have bright white teeth when you have lived with severe stains for years.
-Your dentist can provide you with tooth whitening tools that you can take home and use regularly.
+Our dentist can provide you with tooth whitening tools that you can take home and use regularly.